data-mechanics/course-2016-spr-proj/nikolaj/readme.md

 NOTE: This is an in-progress commit.

+NOTE: Currently the code will not run with authentication on due to an access issue for creating indexes on a collection.
+Will continue working to hopefully resolve the problem.

 Usage: